-History of Coworking
+The History of Coworking

-Coworking seems to be a regular part of life for those who do freelancing, work remotely, or run startups today, but this was not always the case.
+Coworking seems to be a regular part of life for those who freelance, work remotely, or run startups today, but this was not always the case.
 The story of coworking began in 2005, and it has evolved dramatically ever since.
-Brad Neuberg is credited with starting the coworking phenomenon and making the very first coworking space.
-Since the rise of coworking, Neuberg saw all the misconceptions going around and decided to set them straight with a detailed blog post that confirms what inspired him to start a coworking space and how the idea evolved.
+Software engineer Brad Neuberg is credited with starting the coworking phenomenon from a San Francisco collective space.
+As detailed in a blog post by Neuberg himself, the story of coworking is different from the one you might have already heard.

-2005 was a busy year for the history of coworking, with more than just San Francisco Coworking Space arriving.
+2005 was a busy year in the history of coworking, with more than just San Francisco Coworking Space arriving.
 The very first Hub arrived at the Angel Station in London, which has since become a huge franchise network.
-Additionally, St. Oberholz in Germany opened that year as one of the very first cafes that had free internet access, encouraging the coworking trend.
+Additionally, St. Oberholz in Germany opened that year as one of the very first cafes that had free internet access, encouraging the nascent coworking trend.